AlexandreGazagnes/OpenClassRoom/machine_learning/readme.md

 	exercices : 		TP and activities submited and evaluated for courses accreditations

-	kernels : 		general or specific work regarding a dataset, a tool, a concept could be very basic, easy and short or more detailed and complex
+	kernels : 		general or specific work regarding a dataset, a tool, a concept, could be very basic, easy and short or more detailed and complex

 	sandbox : 		preparatory work, misc or partial or unfinished studies, draft code